google/weather-tools/weather_mv/README.md

 * `--xarray_open_dataset_kwargs`: Keyword-args to pass into `xarray.open_dataset()` in the form of a JSON string.
 * `--disable_in_memory_copy`: Restrict in-memory copying of dataset.
 Default: False.
 * `-s, --skip-region-validation` : Skip validation of regions for data migration.
 Default: off.
+* `--ee_qps`: Maximum queries per second allowed by EE for your project.
+Default: 10.
+* `--ee_latency`: The expected latency per requests, in seconds.
+Default: 0.5.
+* `--ee_max_concurrent`: Maximum concurrent api requests to EE allowed for your project.
+Default: 10.

 Invoke with `ee -h` or `earthengine --help` to see the full range of options.